Want to Build a Website in 2022? Here’s Your Game Plan

 - Create a sitemap.
 Sitemaps, which are basically a hierarchical list of all the pages and content on your site, help Google’s search engine crawlers see and connect the pages on your site, making it easier to present relevant information in search results.

-To get started, check out our beginner SEO guide.
+To get started, check out our beginner’s SEO guide.
 Once you’re ready to move on to more advanced tactics, you’ll want to consider investing in a dedicated SEO tool — Semrush is a solution we feel comfortable recommending.
-It’s a 20-in-SEO tool that comes with all the features you need to grow your traffic: keyword research and content audit tools, a powerful backlink analyzer, and easy-to-read competitor insights.
-If this sounds like something you’re interested in, we’ve worked out a free 14-day trial with Semrush so you can see if the tool is a good fit for your site without a long-term commitment!
+It’s a 20-in-SEO tool that comes with all the features you need to grow your traffic:

 Step 6: Take Care of the Details